Small breed

 <16 w weekly | 16-32 w biweekly | 32 w+ monthly

-Dachshund Weight Chart by Age
+Dachshund Weight Chart in kg and lb by Age

 Because of the long back, the goal is not to reach the highest number.
 A Dachshund should stay lean, well-muscled, and comfortable moving.